What Is Abstraction In Object-Oriented Programming?

 As demonstrated, MobilePhone has implemented the abstract methods from Phone.

-All the other stuff under the hood is hidden and the following methods are private: isRinging(), isPickupCallButtonPressed(), isPhoneNumberEntered(), answerCall(), methodCall()
+All the other stuff under the hood is hidden and the following methods are private: isRinging(), isPickupCallButtonPressed(), isPhoneNumberEntered(), answerCall(), methodCall().

 Discussion